Danube Cycling Path – The Ultimate Guide

 Komarom (Hungary and Slovakia)

-This city, which has the same name on both the Hungarian and Slovak sides, is a rather large center for stocking in supplies.
+This city, which has the same name on both the Hungarian and Slovak sides, is a rather large center for stocking supplies.
 There’s an old part that includes a fortress built in the mid-19th century and then used as a munitions depot by the Soviets.
 Follow the signs for Fort Monostor, Monostori Erod in Hungarian.

 Bratislava (Slovakia)